mattbillenstein/requests-retry-pool-hang/README.txt

 deadlocks under gevent.

-I've also included a version using system threads which exhibits the same behavior, but doesn't raise an exception -- it just deadlocks and the only way to see this is to watch it using strace.
+I've also included a version using system threads which exhibits the same behavior, but doesn't raise an exception.

 To run this: